edward70/lua-openai/README.md

 #### ChatSession

-This class manages chat sessions and history with the OpenAI API.
+This class manages chat sessions and history with the OpenAI compatible API.
 Typically created with `new_chat_session`

 The field `messages` stores an array of chat messages representing the chat